MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-1818.md

    3. Select the **Bindings** tab.
 In the **Show Bindings For** box, select **All Services**.
    4. Double-click each listed service to expand it.
    5. Under each service, double-click each protocol to expand it.
-   6. Under each protocol, there's a number of network adapter icons.
+   6. Under each protocol, there are many network adapter icons.
 Select the icon for your network adapter, and then select **Move Up** until the network adapter is at the top of the list.
 Leave the **Remote Access WAN Wrapper** entries in any order under the network adapter(s).

       > [!NOTE]
       > If you have more than one network adapter, place the internal adapter (with Internet Protocol [IP] address 10.0.0.2 by default on a Small Business Server network) at the top of the binding order, with the external adapter(s) directly below the internal adapter.